 Called “America in Miniature” for just that reason, Maryland has most natural features you’ll find spread across the U.S. (except deserts) and people from almost every origin.
 The state is also packed with American history.
 It’s one of the original 13 colonies, the birthplace of our national anthem and the site of a pivotal Civil War battle, the Battle of Antietam.

 The state is known also for its blue crab, which comes from the state’s plentiful waterways making up more than 4,000 miles of shoreline.

 There’s a lot packed into the 9th smallest state in the U.S., but there’s still plenty of room for new inhabitants.

 If you’re thinking of buying a house in Maryland, this article will provide the tips you need to navigate the process of buying a house in Maryland.

 In Maryland, you have your choice of bustling cities and beach towns or sprawling farmlands and quaint, small towns.
 Nature lovers can walk along the shores of the Atlantic, go white water rafting on rivers, hike through the Appalachian Mountains or explore underground caves.
 The state also features scenic waterfalls, sunsets over the Chesapeake Bay and views of wildlife moving through wetlands.

-You may also find it interesting that Maryland is ranked in U.S. News & World Report’s top five best states for opportunity, based on its economy, pay equality and housing affordability.
+You may also find it interesting that Maryland is ranked in U.S. News & World Report’s top 15 best states for opportunity, based on its economy, pay equality and housing affordability.

 Top Real Estate Cities In Maryland